ogallagher/hubble/readme.md

     - [x] age
     - [x] curator status
     - [x] the above categories are stored in an info (i) bubble’s dialogue box
-- [x] sometimes passwords won’t save correctly and aren’t recognized by the server upon login…
+- [x] sometimes passwords won’t save correctly and aren’t recognized by the server upon login...
 - [x] client: move cursor to center after release in select() function
-- [x] client: move cursor to corner if bubble.link is a text box—— too difficult to implement; not worth the trouble
+- [x] client: move cursor to corner if bubble.link is a text box... too difficult to implement; not worth the trouble
 - [x] client: add loading variable to Bubble class, so other bubbles don’t pulse when fetching information
     - [x] fix loading animation for origin bubbles, so they stop pulsing when their branches are no longer loading
 - [x] create way to add games